 An example of how automation helped speed things up is with a client who required all changes to the code base to go through a change advisory board who met once a month.
 We worked with the board’s change manager to understand and translate the assessment criteria for approval so that it could be automated.
 By doing this, the client was able to move from manual releases to releasing on demand.

-Organisations who actively evolve their DevOps practices have reduced the transaction cost of implementing a change, by making software quicker, safer and more reliable to release.
+Organisations who actively evolve their DevOps practices have reduced the transaction cost of implementing a change, by making software quicker, safer and more reliable to release — to the benefit of both the company and the end customer.